Funding & Leadership Opportunities

 Teaching Fellows Program

 Faculty Educational Leave - This program is administered by HR in accordance with the KFA Collective agreement (Article 14).
-The application is due by December 1 of the year preceding the fiscal year of the proposed leave.
+The application is due on or before September 30 of the year preceding the fiscal year of the proposed leave.
 For more information refer to HR's SharePoint page on Faculty EdLeave or contact email@example.com

 Open Educational Resources (OER) Grants are available for KPU faculty/instructors.
 The program provides funding and staff support to KPU faculty members interested in creating, adapting, and adopting OERs, and other types of Open Pedagogy.